 Every alcohol product sold in the US is governed by a web of federal regulations.
 What goes on a label, how products are classified, what permits you need, how taxes are calculated — the rules are spread across dozens of CFR parts, TTB rulings, industry circulars, and guidance documents.
-They're all public domain.
-They're also scattered across TTB.gov and eCFR.gov in a mix of HTML and PDF, buried in government website chrome, with no cross-referencing or topic organization.
+They're public.
+They are not conveniently public.
+The source material is scattered across TTB.gov and eCFR.gov in a mix of HTML and PDF, wrapped in government website chrome, with very little cross-referencing or topic organization.

 What's in it

 189 documents across 10 collections, published as browsable, searchable documentation at docs.colacloud.us.
 About 9.2 MB of clean markdown.
-Here's what that includes:
+The collection includes:

 - All 36 parts of CFR Title 27 — the binding federal regulations for alcohol, tobacco, and firearms administered by the TTB